lukes moving company in hurst tx

 The History of HEB

-Many landmarks in Hurst-Bedford-Euless have met the criteria to receive historical markers.
+Many landmarks in Hurst-Euless-Bedford have met the criteria to receive historical markers.
 A building must be at least fifty years old and have associations with an event or prison of great historical context.
 It might need to contain certain architectural aspects that are specific to HEB, and depict social qualities that are specific to how people used to live.

 Historic Places